andrefakhoury/chess-board-recognition/README.md

 ## Description of methods used

 The image preprocessing is done using OpenCV and Numpy.
+The source code is available in the jupyter notebook `notebook.ipynb`.
 Basically, the pipeline for this project is:

 #### 1. Read the image
 First of all, the image is read (using the library imageio).